PSGtatitos/rubber-duck-cli/README.md

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting a pull request.

-ATLAS Terminal is and will remain open source and BYOK.
+rubber-duck-cli is and will remain open source and BYOK.
 Features that require a centralized backend or paid service are not aligned with the project direction.

 ---